hannahakhtar/project-1/README.md

 ### The Grid

 The grid for the game was built using JavaScript and DOM manipulation.
 Using a for loop, HTML divs were created and appended as children to the parent div, which had a class of grid.
-An array was also created, called cells, which would be used throughout the game creation.
+An array called cells was created, which was used throughout the game creation.

  ``` js
  for (let index = 0; index < width * width; index++) {